-- Are the academic departments adequately organised? - Is scientific leadership being exercised in an appropriate way? - Do individual departments carry out their research as part of an overall research strategy? - Are there satisfactory policies in place guiding the recruitment and handling of employees, including gender balance in academic positions? - How has the previous evaluation of research in Physics (1999/2000) and the associated national strategic plan been used by the departments in their own strategic planning?
+- Are the academic departments adequately organised? - Is scientific leadership being exercised in an appropriate way? - Do individual departments carry out their research as part of an overall research strategy? - Is there sufficient collaboration between research groups within individual departments? - Are there satisfactory policies in place guiding the recruitment and handling of employees? - Are the efforts to increase gender balance in academic positions satisfactory? - How has the previous evaluation of research in Earth Sciences (1997/1998) and the associated national strategic plan been used by the departments in their own strategic planning?

-3. Research groups
+3. Research groups (all institutions)

-3.1.
-Strategy, organization and research leadership

-- Have research groups developed satisfactory strategies for their research, and are these implemented? - Is the size and organisation of the research groups reasonable? - Is research leadership being performed in an appropriate way (e.g. in execution of project management), and is there in place an effective distribution of tasks and responsibilities within the research group?
+- 3.1.
+Strategy, organization and research leadership - Have research groups developed satisfactory strategies for their research, and are these implemented? - Is the size and organisation of the research groups reasonable? - Is research leadership being performed in an appropriate way (e.g. in execution of project management), and is there in place an effective distribution of tasks and responsibilities within the research group?